 - Asking the same questions again and again

 - Repeatedly using four-letter words or making rude (obscene) gestures

 - Repeating sounds, words, numbers or music to oneself

 The symptoms of OCD may seem like other health problems.
-Have your child see his or her health care provider for a diagnosis.
+Have your child see their healthcare provider for a diagnosis.

 A child psychiatrist or other mental health expert can diagnose OCD.
-He or she will do a mental health evaluation of your child.
+They will do a mental health evaluation of your child.
 To be diagnosed with OCD, your child must have obsessions and compulsions that are continuous, severe and disruptive.
 They must harm your child’s day-to-day living.